 While the door isn’t entirely closed, no bill is currently advancing, and legalization in 2025 remains unlikely.

 That said, South Carolina residents are still able to bet through offshore sportsbooks like BetOnline, Bovada, and MyBookie.
 These platforms operate legally in foreign jurisdictions and accept U.S. customers, including those in South Carolina.
-Because they’re not subject to state or federal enforcement in the U.S., they remain accessible and fully functional across the state.
+Because these sites operate outside U.S. regulation; enforcement against individual bettors has historically been rare.

 Top 7 South Carolina Sports Betting Sites